yash25hemnani/TerraQuakeApi/README.md

 Whether it’s fixing a bug, improving documentation, or adding a feature — all contributions are appreciated!

 Please make sure to follow the [contributing guidelines](CONTRIBUTING.md).

+## 🎉 Hacktoberfest 2025

+This project is participating in Hacktoberfest 2025!
+Contributions count toward the event.
+Feel free to submit PRs and join us in building TerraQuake API together 🌍